1948 Lady Caycay earthquake

-The 1948 Lady Caycay earthquake occurred at 01:46 PST (UTC+08:00) on 25 January 1948 with an estimated moment magnitude of 7.8 and a maximum Mercalli intensity of X (Extreme).
+The 1948 Lady Caycay earthquake occurred at 01:46 PHT (UTC+08:00) on 25 January 1948 with an estimated moment magnitude of 7.8 and a maximum Mercalli intensity of X (Extreme).
 The epicenter was between the municipalities of Anini-y, Antique, and Dao (present-day Tobias Fornier in Antique) on Panay Island, Philippines.

 The earthquake was the second biggest on record in the country and caused widespread damage in Panay and nearby islands.
 However, accounts of its intensity and the tsunamis it generated are sparse, possibly because the earthquake struck as the Philippines was recovering from the effects of the Second World War.

 Etymology

 Caycay is a Kinaray-a and Hiligaynon term describing the scratches on the ground similar to those made by chickens.
 The effects of the earthquake, which chiefly manifested as fissures on the ground, were said to be similar to chicken scratches.
 Much of Iloilo province lies on soft ground, which is one of the possible reasons for the numerous fissures that appeared, especially in low-lying parts of the province.